-Q. How many cats will be available at Zoomies to play with?
+Q. How many cats will be available at Zoomies to interact with?

-A. We’re starting out small so Zoomies will have five adult cats in the lounge.
+A. We’re starting out small so Zoomies will have six to eight adult cats in the lounge.
 Our space is very limited and keeping the cats happy and healthy is our top priority.

 Q. How many people will be in the lounge at once?

 A. We are limiting the number of humans to 8 to 10 per hour to ensure a good time will be had by all.
 Cats can become overstimulated with too much excitement and their well-being is our greatest concern.
 Cats also sleep a lot so we want to make sure the cat-to-people ratio isn’t disappointing for guests.

 Q. Why is there an admission fee to the cat lounge and what does it cover?

 A. Admission fee is charged for your time in the lounge to cover the overhead of keeping the doors open and the cats happy.
 We have to limit the number of people entering because our space is small and we must maintain a calm environment for the benefit of resident cats.